freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 Source Interface
 ----------------

-The Source Interface is the website that Sources will access to submit documents and communicate with Journalists.
-This site is and Onion Service hosted on the Application Server and can only be accessed through Tor.
+The Source Interface is the website that Sources will access to communicate with Journalists and submit documents or other files.
+This site is an Onion Service hosted on the Application Server and can only be accessed through Tor.

 Instructions for using the Source Interface are available in our :doc:`Source Guide </source/source>`.